sideeffects/tinybvh/README.md

+# dev
+This is the **development branch** for tinybvh.
+Potentially unstable code, consider yourself warned.

 # tinybvh
 Single-header BVH construction and traversal library written as "Sane C++" (or "C with classes").
 The library has no dependencies.